charon/charon/README.md

 * Stable GraphQL API.
 * Support for profile impersonation, multiple profiles per app, and ad-hoc anonymous profiles.
 * Everything is logged and auditable.
+* Virtual accounts which can be only impersonated.
+* Proxy to log all access and allow/deny high-level access to an app.
+* Scoped API tokens to delegate further.
+* Scoped subaccounts to delegate to other people.

 ## Related projects